AlonKellner/alonkellner.github.io/_posts/en-us/2024-08-14-lessons-from-launch.md

 **I do not recommend using NBSite.**
 NBSite is based on [Sphinx](https://www.sphinx-doc.org/en/master/), and if you are not going for being a HoloViz clone, you can just use Sphinx directly, it's even more customizable.

-Nevertheless, NBSite did come with handy Sphinx extensions and features out of the box, such as seamlessly embedding interactive notebooks outputs in you docs, like on the very start of the [Introduction Page of WaloViz](https://waloviz.com).
+Nevertheless, NBSite did come with handy Sphinx extensions and features out-of-the-box, such as seamlessly embedding interactive notebooks outputs in your docs, like on the very start of the [Introduction Page of WaloViz](https://waloviz.com).

 Also, I invested a lot in comprehensive inline documentation which got automatically converted into the [API Reference Manual](https://waloviz.com/en/stable/reference-manual/index.html), it's good both for users that need to dive-in, and for beginner contributors that are just starting to dip their toes.